ellisgl/GeekLab-Conf/docs/Array.md

 The important array key is `conf`, this tells the loader which Array (PHP) files to load up, and this is put in order, since we are merging/combining/replacing stuff from the previous imports.

-Setup your secondary Arrays (E.g. webapp.php, dev.php, elllisgl.php, etc...).
+Set up your secondary Arrays (E.g. webapp.php, dev.php, elllisgl.php, etc...).
 See [/tests/_data/Array](/tests/_data/Array) for examples.

 _note_: While you can use spaces and periods in sections / properties, just remember that spaces and periods will be transformed into underscores `_`.